 Under certain other circumstances, Congress Asset may invest all or a portion of a Client's assets in mutual funds and/or ETFs.
 Fees paid to Congress Asset for investment advisory services are separate and distinct from the fees and expenses charged by such funds to their shareholders.
 These fees and expenses are described in each fund's prospectus.
-These fees will generally include a management fee, a distribution fee, and charges for fund operating expenses.
-If the fund also imposes sales charges, a Client may pay an initial or deferred sales charge.
+For mutual funds, these fees will generally include a management fee, a distribution fee, and charges for fund operating expenses.
+If the mutual fund also imposes sales charges, a Client may pay an initial or deferred sales charge.
+The Firm receives a unitary management fee for its Portfolio Management and other services performed on behalf of each Congress Fund that is an ETF